erykjj/jwlmanager/res/HELP.md

 ######
 ### Clean
 ######
 When you copy-and-paste into Notes and Annotations, you may end up with invisible characters being included: non-breaking spaces, narrow- or wide-spaces, and joiners.
 All of these are used to enforce paragraph formatting in rich-text documents.
 This function remove these characters in *all* Notes and Annotations that contain them.
 This is a **one-way procedure**!
-Make sure you keep your 'official' backup!
+Make sure you keep a backup until you're certain this is what you wanted to do.
 ######
 ### Mask
 ######